fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 <br/> We can obtain similar heteroskedasticity-consistent estimates
-using a simple nonparametric bootstrap that resamples with repetitions the whole dataset, a so-called paired bootstrap (*A. C. Cameron and P.
+using a simple nonparametric bootstrap that resamples with repetitions the whole dataset, a so-called pairs bootstrap (*A. C. Cameron and P. K.
-K. Trivedi.
+Trivedi.
 Microeconometrics: methods and applications.
 Cambridge university press, 2005.*). <br/>

 ``` r